Whitney Hubbs

-Whitney Hubbs (born 1977) is an American photographer, living in western New York.
+Whitney Hubbs (born 1977) is an American photographer.
 Her work is held in the collections of the J. Paul Getty Museum and UCR/California Museum of Photography.

 Early life and education

 Hubbs was born and raised in Los Angeles, California.
-She graduated with a degree in photography from California College of the Arts in 2005 and received an MFA from the University of Southern California in 2009.
+She graduated with a degree in photography from California College of the Arts in 2005 and received an MFA from the University of California, Los Angeles in 2009.